Qaran Cornuta: Not a Demonization, but a Translation Error

 The word does not mean "horned."

-The passage describes Moses after speaking with God — his face shining with divine light.
+The passage describes Moses descending from Mount Sinai after speaking with God — his face shining with something beyond ordinary illumination.
+A man transfigured by proximity to the divine.

 With this single mistranslation: